StevenSchuerstedt/web-page/content/post/MicroStevie/index.md

 For output I decided for memory-mapped i/o, so only the SUBLEQ instruction is sufficienct for output.
 I decided memory address 100 is always written to the seven segment display of the fpga.

+### Speedup
+Pipelining, Multithreading, Interrupts, vga output, programm the system on itself

+This project took roughly ~3 months

 ### some programs
+The programs are of the form

+mem[X] <= 24'hAABBCC;

+Where AA, BB and CC are hex values of the operands for the SUBLEQ instruction.

 #### fibonacci
  mem[0] <= 24'h110e01;